Continuum of Care (CoC)

 The Idaho Balance of State Continuum of Care (CoC) is known as the House Idaho Collaborative (HIC).
 The HIC has designated Idaho Housing and Finance Association (IHFA) to serve as the Collaborative Applicant.
 In this role, IHFA manages the HIC’s CoC application process and submits all required CoC documents to HUD.
 IHFA is also responsible for coordinating and monitoring CoC grant projects.

-HUD released the Notice of Funding Opportunity (NOFO) for the FY 2025 CoC Program Competition on November 13, 2025.
+HUD released the Notice of Funding Opportunity (NOFO) for the FY 2026 CoC Program Competition on June 1, 2026.
 We encourage you to read the full notice for more detailed information.
 Key dates and events related to the HIC’s CoC competition are listed at the end of this notice.
+The NOFO can be viewed here in full.

 Eligible NEW component types under this notice include Transitional Housing (TH) and Supportive Services Only (SSO).
 Eligible RENEWAL component types under this notice include Permanent Supportive Housing (PSH) and Rapid Rehousing (RRH).
 If your agency wishes to apply for a Transition grant in order to transfer an eligible renewal grant into a new component type (TH or SSO), you will need to fill out a NEW application and mark it as such under Section V.